AndyVenancio/better-sleeptime/README.md

 - A sleep cycle lasts about 90 minutes, and a good night's sleep consists of 5-6 sleep cycles.

 - If you wake up in the middle of a sleep cycle, you will feel groggy even if you've completed several cleep cycles before waking up.

+This app is made of HTML, CSS, ad JavaScript.